joanabaiao/RP-covid-prediction/README.md

-# Pattern Recognition - Covid-19 Prediction
+# Pattern Recognition: Covid-19 Prediction

 **Goal:** Predict the outcome of the disease Covid-19 using patient data along with background data, as the weather.
 **Dataset:** Available at https://www.kaggle.com/kimjihoo/coronavirusdataset?select=Case.csv